CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

     ```

 1. Observe the results of the console project.
 You should see the document creation operation use approximately `15  RU/s`.

-1. Return to the **Azure Portal** (<http://portal.azure.com>).

-1. On the left side of the portal, select the **Resource groups** link.

-1. In the **Resource groups** blade, locate and select the **cosmoslab** resource group.

-1. In the **cosmoslab** blade, select the **Azure Cosmos DB** account you recently created.

-1. In the **Azure Cosmos DB** blade, locate and select the **Data Explorer** link on the left side of the blade.

-1. In the Database id field, select the Create new option and enter the value **FinancialDatabase**.

-1. In the Container Id field, enter the value **PeopleCollection**.

-1. In the Partition key field, enter the value **/accountHolder/LastName**.

-1. Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.

-1. In the Container Id field, enter the value **TransactionCollection**. under **FinancialDatabase**.

-1. In the Partition key field, enter the value **/id**.

-1. Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.

 1. In the **Data Explorer** section, expand the **FinancialDatabase** database node and then select the **PeopleCollection** node.